matin-ufl/comparative_activity_recognition/BoW/README.md

 #### Script 1 -- SCP_Activity_Data_Classification.R

 This script classifies the cleaned data into two classes based on user input.
-It uses three types of classifiers - SVM, DecisionTree and RandomForest.
+It uses four types of classifiers - SVM, DecisionTree, RandomForest and LDA.
 There are two types of classification as given below :
 	1. Sedentary and Non-Sedentary : 1 as Sedentary and 0 as Non-Sedentary.
 	2. Locomotion and Stationary : 1 as Locomotion and 0 as Stationary.

+Some parameters have been defaulted in the functions for each classifier as it gave the best results.
+It can be changed by the user if needed.
+Please check the function script FUN_Activity_Data_Classifier_Functions.R for details.
 ```
 #Set the working directory to the location where the scripts and function R files are located

 setwd("~/Desktop/Data_Mining_Project/Codes/Classification/")

-#Set CLASS_CATEGORY = ("Sedentary" or "Locomotion"), CHUNKSIZE = (3 or 6) and CLASSIFIER_TYPE =  ("SVM" or "DecisionTree" or "RandomForest")
+#Set CLASS_CATEGORY = ("Sedentary" or "Locomotion"), CHUNKSIZE = (3 or 6)
+#and CLASSIFIER_TYPE =  ("SVM" or "DecisionTree" or "RandomForest" or "LDA")

 CHUNKSIZE=6
 CLASS_CATEGORY <- "Locomotion"